SamMartin92/j-macaleese-dyslexia-service/TESTING.md

 ## 1. As a site owner I can advertise my services so that potential clients can learn about my business
 - The site owner has a site displaying with all services apparent on the home page.
-- Users can get deeper information about the srvices provided by navigating to the Services page through the nav bar.
+- Users can get deeper information about the services provided by navigating to the Services page through the nav bar.
 - All links have been tested and the Services link correctly navigate to the applicable section of that page.
 ## 2. As a site owner I can receive contact from users so that I can respond to any queries or requests
 - The contact information for the site owner is displayed on every page in the footer.